International Applicants: How to Apply

 - Federal/State financial aid is not available to international students.
 Visit our Financial Information page to see other types of aid that are available.

-- California Residency: International applicants do not qualify for resident tuition and will be subject to non-resident tuition.
+California Residency: International students do not qualify for resident tuition and will be subject to non-resident tuition.

 Tracking Your Application

-- Completing Your Application: Your application will not be considered complete or evaluated until we have ALL your official transcripts and documents.
+Completing Your Application: Your application will not be considered complete or evaluated until we have ALL documents stated above.
 You will be able to see what specific documents we require (except for documents required by your department) after we place “To-Do” items on your checklist in your MySJSU account.
 “To-Do” items will appear after your first document submission is received and fully verified by our Data Specialists.
 Please note: Records submitted in support of the application become the property of the university and will not be returned to the applicant/student.

-- Evaluating Your Application: After we have completed your application, it will be evaluated to see if it meets our minimum university requirements for admission.
-The minimum GPA is 2.5 (from the 0.0-4.0 U.S. grading scale) in the last degree completed, or a GPA of 2.5 in the last 60 semester or 90 quarter units (roughly two years).
+Evaluating Your Application: After you complete your application, it will be evaluated for minimum university admission requirements.
+The minimum GPA is 2.5 (from the 0.0-4.0 U.S. grading scale) in the last degree completed, or a GPA of 2.5 in the last two years of full time study.
 Professional development courses and courses taken in non-accredited institutions are not counted in this calculation.
-We will convert all international marks earned to the U.S. GPA standard using your university or college grading scale.
+We will compare all international marks earned to the U.S. GPA standard using your university or college grading scale.
 Take note that many of our graduate programs have higher GPA standards.
-Your intended department will be the one that makes the final admission decision once you have met our university minimum requirements.
-The entire application process takes 4-6 weeks after we have received all of your required documents.
+Your intended major department will make the final admission decision if you meet our university minimum requirements.
+The GAPE application process takes 4-6 weeks after you have submitted all of your required documents.
 If your application is referred to the program for their review, this will add additional time before an admission decision is made.

 Admission to SJSU

-- I-20 Process: If you are offered admission to the University we will process your I-20 and mail it to you as soon as possible so that you may track your admission paperwork and start your F-1 visa process.
+I-20 Process: If you are offered admission to the University we will process your I-20.
+We strongly encourage you to purchase express mailing (http://study.eshipglobal.com/) so that you may track your admission paperwork and start your F-1 visa process.
 Those that do not elect for express mailing will be sent their admission packet through the regular mail.
 For more information on what to expect as an international student at SJSU visit the International Programs and Services Office Tip: International students must inform Graduate Admissions and Program Evaluations of their current VISA status.
 This is the status at the time of the application and will assist in issuing the correct paperwork at the time of admission.

-- Registration: If you are offered admission to the University you will receive an official letter of admission.
-You will be able to use the same MySJSU website to see when you receive your registration appointment date for course registration.
+Registration: If you are offered admission to the University you will receive an official letter of admission.
+You will be able to use your MySJSU account to view assigned registration appointment dates for course registration.
 Course registration and paying of student account bills are all done through your MySJSU account.
-You may also want to contact your department to find out if they have any special orientation or to set up a meeting with your assigned program advisor at the start of the semester.
+You may also want to contact your department to find out if they have any special orientation near the start of the semester.